Unexpected delivery: New Hampshire mother delivers baby outside Target

 “I just came to terms with the fact, ‘OK, I think she’s coming,’ and then there she was,” Sara said.
 “It was like in the blink of the eye.”

-Sara delivered little baby she’s at the light at the Greenland, NH Target.
+Sara delivered baby Liv at the light at the Greenland Target.

 “She said ‘She’s out,’ and I was like ‘Are you having a laugh or something,” Sam said.